mgbleichner/nEEGlace/README.md

 In combination with a small proprietary printed circuit board (PCB, shown below), a flat-ribbon cable and touch-proof (or similar) connectors, cEEGrids can be connected to most available EEG systems.
 To facilitate soldering and lower the risk of bridges we recommend removing every second pin before assembling the connector.
+Beginning with Pin 1, you have to remove every 2n pin from the connector (see below).

 If you want to reproduce or modify our connector, visit the fritzing website.